 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Albuquerque, the Westgate Heights Park neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Westgate Heights Park neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Westgate Heights Park neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 41.4% of the households here have four, five, or more cars.
 That is more cars per household than in 98.5% of the neighborhoods in the nation.

-In addition, the Westgate Heights Park neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.3% of family-friendly neighborhoods in the state of New Mexico.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, if you're looking for a great spot to raise a family, then look no further than the Westgate Heights Park neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.3% of family-friendly neighborhoods across the state of New Mexico.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 Did you know that the Westgate Heights Park neighborhood has more Native American and Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.2% of this neighborhood's residents have Native American ancestry and 59.7% have Mexican ancestry.